turner-townsend/flask-pydantic-spec/README.md

    * `cookies`
    * `resp`
    * `tags`
-4. access these data with `context(query, body, headers, cookies)` (of course, you can access these from the original place where the framework offered)
+4. access this data with `context(query, body, headers, cookies)` (of course, you can access these from the original place where the framework offered)
    * flask: `request.context`
-   * falcon: `req.context`
-   * starlette: `request.context`
 5. register to the web application `api.register(app)`
 6. check the document at URL location `/apidoc/redoc` or `/apidoc/swagger`